Koshi Province: Railways

 There is a 13 km railway track which has been laid in Nepal by Indian Railways is connected to Bathnaha railway station.
 Bathnaha is a village situated at Araria district of Bihar state of India.
 A custom yard station has been built both side of the border on Bathnaha–Katahari railway section.
 Katahari is at distance of 18 km from Bathnaha Railway Station.
 Itahari will be further connected with Katahari, which is 20 km from Biratnagar (Katahari).

 Economy

-Koshi has the third largest economy in Nepal, and contributes 15% to the national GDP.
+Koshi has the second largest economy in Nepal, and contributes 15% to the national GDP.
 Koshi's GDP growth rate was estimated to be 6.5% in fiscal year 2018/19.

 The population in absolute poverty in Koshi was 12.4%, and the multidimensional poverty rate was 19.7%.

 Agriculture

 Agriculture accounts for 38% of Koshi's GDP and is the main source of livelihood for 75% of the population.

 The province has 714 registered businesses, with agriculture and forestry industry having the highest number registered businesses 114 (15.96%).
 Koshi contributes 22% of the total paddy production of Nepal and 29.3% of the national maize production.